French doctor warns his country has ‘lost control’ of virus

 “There probably are more than 50,000 new cases every day.
 Our estimate at the Scientific Council is closer to 100,000 – twice as many,” Delfraissy told RTL radio.
 “Between those who aren’t tested and asymptomatic patients, we’re close to that number of cases.
 This means the virus is spreading extremely fast.”

+France declared a state of emergency earlier this month and has been imposing more and more restrictions since September to try to ease the pressure on France’s hospitals, where COVID-19 patients occupy more than half of all ICU beds.

-Dr. Eric Caumes, head of infections and tropical diseases department at Paris’ Pitie-Salpetriere Hospital, said the country needs to lock down again.
+Dr. Eric Caumes, head of the infections and tropical diseases department at Paris’ Pitie-Salpetriere Hospital, said the country needs to lock down again.

 “We lost control of the epidemic but that doesn’t date from yesterday,” he said on broadcaster Franceinfo.
 “We lost control of the epidemic several weeks ago already.”